Re-register a Hyper-V host if:

 - Your host matches the requirements listed in the support matrix.

-- You have downloaded the Phoenix agent installer on your host.
+- You have downloaded the Hybrid Workloads agent installer on your host.
 The installer is available on the Druva downloads page.
-You can also download the installer from the Phoenix Management Console at the time of registering hosts.
+You can also download the installer from the Management Console at the time of registering hosts.

 Perform the following steps to install the agent:

-- Copy the downloaded Phoenix agent installer to the host on which you want to install it.
+- Copy the downloaded Hybrid Workloads agent installer to the host on which you want to install it.

-- Double-click the Phoenix agent installer.
+- Double-click the Hybrid Workloads agent installer.
 The installation wizard appears.

 - Accept the license agreement and click Next.